-Also about a half hour's drive from Reno, Carson City offers a Fourth of July celebration that includes a full-on carnival, live music, and food vendors.
+About a half hour's drive from Reno, Carson City offers an annual Fourth of July celebration that includes a full-on carnival, live music, and food vendors.
 The celebration takes place at Mills Park throughout the week, with the largest crowd expected on the holiday itself to catch the finale fireworks show set to patriotic music.

 If you're looking for a more casual way to celebrate the holiday, you'll feel right at home at the small-town Fourth of July festival in Virginia City, about a half an hour's drive from Reno.

 Although stores and shops around the city will host celebrations starting at 10 a.m., the noon parade officially kicks off the day's events with a red, white, and blue procession through the streets.
 Check out Old West-style cowboy shootouts, the Comstock Cowboys Amendment concert, raffles, auctions, and train rides throughout the day.

 As night falls, a concert in conjunction with fireworks will light up the night to end your celebration.
 For a special treat, you can ride the V&T Railroad from Carson City to Virginia City and arrive just in time for the big Fourth of July parade.